tsripramong/F103_VGA256/README.md

 ## Important Note

 - This example uses DMA memory-to-Peripheral with a very high speed..
 If you implement with program that requires DMA transfer for other things or using NVIC, it will affect the display in the from of flickering, horizontal shifting or anything else.
 So please keep in mind.
-- Port PB8-PB15 are used for outputing the RGB signal.
+- Port PB8-PB15 are used for outputing the RGB signals.
 However the program code sends the whole byte to PB register directly and affect all the output for PB (from PB0 to PB15).
 So you can not use PB0-PB7 as GPIO output.
 - We send the output signal at 1/8 of VGA output (at 4.5 MHz instead of 36 MHz).
 Thus, the actual resolution is down to 100x600px.
 To keep the aspect ratio, I have to send each line 8 times, so the resolution is actually 100x75px.